At a glance

 - Role: The most filling of the fried-egg builds, a breakfast that eats like a meal

 This is the cart's answer to a hungrier customer, and the order shows it.
-A vendor folds in whatever mince is on hand, pork most often, sometimes beef, and a regular might ask for more meat and less egg, or for the scallion left in or out.
-It is the build for a worker who wants the omelette roll to actually fill them, priced a notch above the plain egg and below the cold-cut special.
-Some carts skip the closed sandwich entirely and serve the meaty omelette straight from the pan with bread alongside to tear and dip, the same components eaten loose, a pan-served reading with its own following and its own write-up.
-The variations otherwise run along the meat: drop the mince and you are back at the plain trứng chiên, or with scallion stirred in, the spring-onion trứng chiên hành that carries no meat at all; lean the meat with more scallion and the roll lightens, load it heavier and the egg becomes almost a binder for a small pork patty.
-What fixes this one is the meat beaten into the egg before it ever reaches the pan.
+A vendor folds in whatever mince is on hand, pork most often, sometimes beef, and a regular might ask for more meat and less egg, priced a notch above the plain egg roll and below the cold-cut special.
+Some carts skip the closed sandwich and serve the meaty omelette loose from the pan with bread alongside to tear and dip, a pan-served reading with its own following.
+The build slides along the meat, drop the mince and you are back at the plain trứng chiên, or its scallion cousin with no meat at all; load the pork heavier and the egg becomes almost a binder for a small patty.

 The Omelette Learns to Carry Meat

-The frame the meat-omelette rides in is the part with a real history.
-Long before it labelled a sandwich, bánh mì stood for ordinary wheat bread, and the loaf descends from the baguette the French brought to Saigon in the years after they seized the city in 1859.
-Vietnamese bakers pared that baguette down to a thin-crusted street bread by blending rice flour into the dough, and the resulting roll travelled far beyond Vietnam after 1975, when refugees leaving the country carried the whole family of cheap street builds, this meaty omelette among them, to kitchens across the world.
+The frame predates all of it.
+Long before it labelled a sandwich, bánh mì meant ordinary wheat bread, and the loaf descends from the baguette the French brought to Vietnam in the 1860s, early in their rule.
+Vietnamese bakers pared that baguette into a thin-crusted street bread by working rice flour into the dough, and the whole cheap-street family travelled far past Vietnam after the diaspora of 1975.
+By 24 March 2011 the word banh mi had a headword of its own in the Oxford English Dictionary, common enough in English to need defining, the meaty omelette roll riding in under the same name.